USGS-R/training-curriculum/content/usgs-packages/sbtools_Get.md

     ## [1] "Arizona Geological Survey"

 Now, let's see if this item has any children by using the `item_list_children` function.
-Notice that this function says "list" and not "get" as the previous one did.
-Functions with "list" only return a few fields associated with each item.
-Functions with "get" are pulling down all available information, including files, associated with an item.

 ``` r
 ex_id_children <- item_list_children(ex_id)